lawrennd/old_talks/slides/2017-04-18-the-data-science-process.md

 * Band A is about data in context.
 * Consider appropriateness of a given data set to answer a particular question or to be subject to a particular analysis.
+* At the end of Band A it's ready for RAMP, Kaggle, etc

 ## Recursive Effects